 - Gilbarco Retail Technology Conference (RTC): Held at Myrtle Beach, RTC covers the tools & technologies that give retailers a competitive advantage in the marketplace.

 - Blackbaud, which develops software and services specifically designed for nonprofit organizations.

 - Catalytic Data Science, which has created a life sciences digital research platform.

 - Sales Analytics, Inc., which is a cloud-based business analytics platform for businesses with legacy computer equipment.

 Another center to keep an eye on is Fort Mill.
-There are a number of big banking & financial players in the area (e.g. Citigroup and LPL Financial Services) and the state has been active in luring tech businesses to the Lancaster County area.
-These include CompuCom, which has its global headquarters in the Bailes Ridge Business Park, and Red Ventures, which is a massive marketing firm with many digital needs.
+There are a number of big banking and financial players in the area (e.g. Citigroup and LPL Financial Services) and the state has been active in luring tech businesses to the Lancaster County area.

-If you’re in or around Columbia, the USC/Columbia Technology Incubator, BlueCross BlueShield, and Palmetto Health are names you’ll probably be hearing a lot.
-The Greenville Area Development Corporation (GADC) also has a list of the city’s major employers, which include Michelin, GE Power & Water, Concentrix, and SYNNEX.
+If you’re in or around Columbia, the USC/Columbia Technology Incubator and BlueCross BlueShield are names you’ll probably be hearing a lot.
+The Greenville Area Development Corporation (GADC) also has a list of the city’s major employers.

 Data Scientist Salaries in South Carolina